 19 May 2020

-Until public health restrictions are lifted and the Bookstore resumes face to face service, the gown rental program will be suspended.
+Until public health restrictions are lifted and the Bookstore resumes face-to-face service, the gown rental program remains suspended.

 7 May 2020